 Eating a vegan diet means that you avoid consuming saturated fat from meat, dairy, and eggs.

-Research from the Nutrients journal shows that healthy characteristics of real-life vegan diets include low saturated fat content and high amounts of fruit, vegetables, and fibre.
+Research from the Nutrients journal shows that healthy characteristics of real-life vegan diets include low saturated fat content and high amounts of fruit, vegetables, and fiber.

 This type of diet has the potential to help people find a better balance.